 You may know Iowa as the “Corn State” or “Hawkeye State.”
 From these nicknames, you can tell that Iowa is well-known for both its corn production and its higher education opportunities.
-It is home to Iowa State University, the oldest land-grant university in America.
+The best colleges & universities in Iowa will explore many of the higher education opportunities so you can make the best choice.
 Students flock to Iowa from all over the world, not only to enjoy the education but to take part in the Big 10 and Big 12 athletics programs available.

-The Iowa Writers’ Workshop is based in the University of Iowa, and the state’s institutions have produced nationally ranked collegiate wrestlers for many years.
+The Iowa Writers’ Workshop is based at the University of Iowa, and the state’s institutions have produced nationally-ranked collegiate wrestlers for many years.
 As you can see, the state that produces loads of corn and soybeans has a variety of educational avenues for students of all academic and athletic interests to pursue.
-So Iowa may provide you with the education you are searching for.
+So Iowa may provide you with the education for which you are searching.

 EDsmart assesses colleges in Iowa based on data that covers four main areas: